Movable Worlds

 A post shared by Asian Film Archive (@asianfilmarchive)

-And thanks again, for reading.
+Thanks again, for reading.

 I loved what Patti Smith said recently about Substack: “It makes me feel like, in the movies, where you see the reporter that goes to the phone booth and calls in her article.
 I feel a bit like that.”